 These cards are issued free-of-charge to all new students.
 ID pictures are taken at Wayne College throughout the year.
-Students should contact Student Services & Support at Wayne College to obtain a card.
-A replacement fee of \$5 is assessed for lost cards.
+Students should contact the Student Services and Support Office at Wayne College to obtain a card.
+A replacement fee of \$10 is assessed for lost cards.